 If inflation rates go up interest rates are likely to rise.
-What is the impact of this on our borrowing.
+What is the impact of this on our borrowing. borrowing so existing payments would not increase but the costs of borrowing for future schemes could increase which would impact on the revenue budget as well.
 The Council when it borrows money can decide over what term that borrowing is undertaken, for example there was borrowing last year at a low rate over 50 years with the rate locked in for that period.
 The Council also has other options which gives flexibility in terms of borrowing and this is considered every time the Council needs to borrow.